+- (1) A consumer vacating any premises shall give the municipality not less than (2) two full working days' notice in writing shall be given to the municipality of the intention to discontinue using the electricity supply, failing which the owner shall remain liable for such supply. - (2) If the person taking over occupation of the premises desires to continue using the electricity supply, the owner of such premises shall make application in accordance with the provisions of section 5 of this by-law, and if the owner fails to make application for an electricity supply within ten working days of the person taking occupation of the premises, the supply of electricity shall be

-- (1) Two full working days' notice in writing shall be given to the Service Provider of the intention to discontinue using the electricity supply.
-The consumer shall remain liable for such supply until the supply is terminated by the Service Provider. - (2) Where premises are fitted with pre-payment meters, any existing electricity supply agreement will terminate on change of ownership of the premises and the new owner shall replace the previous owner as the consumer. - (3) Where premises are not fitted with pre-payment meters, any existing electricity supply agreement will not terminate on change of ownership of the premises, although the new owner shall replace the previous owner as the consumer. - (4) The Director may impose conditions, which may include the withholding of the electricity supply to premises, in cases where the previous consumer's electricity account at that premises is in arrears. - [section 44 substituted by section 6 of the Electricity Supply Amendment By-law, 2017]
+- disconnected, and the owner shall be liable to the municipality for the electricity supply from the date of occupation until such time as the supply is so disconnected. - (3) Where premises are fitted with pre-payment meters and there is no existing electricity supply agreement, until such time as an application is made by the owner for a supply of electricity, in terms of section 5 of this by-law, the owner shall be liable for all charges and fees owed to the municipality for that metering point as well as any outstanding charges and fees whether accrued by that person or not. - (4) The municipality may impose conditions, which may include the withholding of the electricity supply to premises, in cases where the previous consumer's electricity account at that premises is in arrears.